missionpinball/mpf-docs/mechs/lights/gis.rst

 common in existing Williams and Stern machines.
 You can specify GI strings which you can then enable, disable, or (if the hardware supports it) dim.
+Typically, there are one to four GI strings.

 .. note::